zb8787/Medical-Meeting-Interface/README.md

   * The result is a similarity metric for each speaker at n moment in time
 * Make sure to install resemblyzer, pytorch, and matplotlib
 * Clone the repo and run the diarization_demo.py script from your terminal located in the diarization directory.
+* You can place any audio file (.mp3) into the audio directory which you can specify on line 13.

 ## Website
 * Set up Node.js environment